morinim/xoshiro256ss/README.md

 ## Features

 - Compatible with the C++11 `<random>` library.
-  The engine can be plugged into any random number distribution ([`http://en.cppreference.com/w/cpp/concept/RandomNumberDistribution`](http://en.cppreference.com/w/cpp/concept/RandomNumberDistribution)) in order to obtain a random number.
+  The engine can be plugged into any random number distribution ([`https://en.cppreference.com/w/cpp/named_req/RandomNumberDistribution`](https://en.cppreference.com/w/cpp/named_req/RandomNumberDistribution)) in order to obtain a random number.

-- Directly derived from the public-domain C implementations: [1](http://xoshiro.di.unimi.it/xoshiro256starstar.c), [2](http://xoroshiro.di.unimi.it/xoroshiro128plus.c).
+- Directly derived from the public-domain C implementations: [1](https://xoshiro.di.unimi.it/xoshiro256starstar.c), [2](https://xoroshiro.di.unimi.it/xoroshiro128plus.c).

+- Take advantage of C++20 features.

 ## Usage